ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

             heliostat_group_index
         ]

-Within this loop, the first step is to determine which heliostats are being considered ("activated") and which target areas are being used -- this is achieved using the ``heliostat_target_light_source_mapping`` that we defined earlier:
+Within this loop, the first step is to determine which heliostats are activated and which target areas are used.
+This is done using the ``heliostat_target_light_source_mapping`` defined earlier:

 .. code-block::